Safe Harbor Circles – Community-Powered Stability

 Healthy Boundaries & Ethics

-Maintaining healthy volunteer boundaries, confidentiality, trust, and recognizing when to refer participants to professional providers.
+Maintaining healthy volunteer boundaries, confidentiality, trust, and recognizing when to connect families to professional providers.

 MODULE 04